jasp-stats/jaspMachineLearning/inst/help/mlclassificationneuralnetwork.md

 Neural Network Classification
 ==========================

 Feedforward neural networks are predictive algorithms inspired by the biological neural networks that constitute brains.
 A neuron (node) that receives a signal then processes it and can send signals to neurons connected to it.
 The signal at a node is a real number, and the output of each node is computed by sending the signal trough the activation function.
-The number of nodes in the network is intrinsincly linked to model complexity, as high numbers increase the flexibility of the model.
+The number of layers and nodes in the network is intrinsincly linked to model complexity, as high numbers increase the flexibility of the model.

 ### Assumptions
 - The target is a nominal or ordinal variable.